Lissy93/dashy/README.md

 **Guest Access**: By default, when authentication is configured no user can access your dashboard without first logging in.
 If you would like to allow for read-only access by unauthenticated users, then you can enable guest mode, by setting `appConfig.auth.enableGuestAccess: true`.

-**Note**: Using the above method involved access control being handled on the frontend, and therefore in security-critical situations, it is recommended to use an alternate method for authentication.
+**Note**: Using the above method involves access control being handled on the frontend, and therefore in security-critical situations, it is recommended to use an alternate method for authentication.
 Keycloak is [natively supported](docs/authentication.md#keycloak), but you could also use [Authelia](https://www.authelia.com/), a VPN or web server and firewall rules.
 Instructions for all of these can be found [in the docs](docs/authentication.md#alternative-authentication-methods).

 <p align="center">
   <img